wohaco/despace/venus.md

 <p style="page-break-after:always"> </p>

 ## Science & tech targets
 Just a preliminary list of the Venus targets/explorations.
-Based on [VEXAG ⎆](https://www.lpi.usra.edu/vexag/), Venera‑D work‑group (LAV, IKI RAS, NASA, etc.) and anyone who can.
+Based on [VEXAG ⎆](https://www.lpi.usra.edu/vexag/), Venus missions/units proposals, and anyone who can.
 The idea is to prepare a brief systematized list of the Venus targets & explorations of the retired, active, proposed SC suitable for scientists, & engineers, & managers, & passers by.
 The one which is able in the same time to tell about what was done & in what volume, what is processing now & why it’s so cool, what is proposed & why it’s so important.
 Something like a bridge between scientists & other humanity just to show that all of these complex scientific terms can be described with some statistic terms without a need to read a lot of literature or trust their words.
 Soon there will be something new, for example, links between targets/explorations, SC, & a couple of brief description of the each one current state.

 Targets & explorations for Venus, including [VEXAG](vexag.md) activity.
 In brief — 97 targets in total (34 tech., 63 scientific) consisting of: 33 never occured (19 tech., 14 scientific), 57 was tried (11 tech., 46 scientific), 7 mostly done (4 tech., 3 scientific).
 Comments:

-   - **T** — technical; **C** — contact research; **D** — distant research; **F** — fly‑by; **H** — manned; **S** — soil sampe return; **X** — technology demonstration
+   - **T** — technical; **C** — contact research; **D** — distant research; **F** — fly‑by; **H** — manned; **S** — soil sample return; **X** — technology demonstration
    - **Sections of measurement and observation:**
       - Atmospheric/climate — **Ac** composition, **Ai** imaging, **Am** mapping, **Ap** pressure, **As** samples, **At** temperature, **Aw** wind speed/direction.
       - General — **Gi** planet’s interactions with outer space.